mattijn/topojson/README.md

 - feature suggestions
 - or anything related

-Finally, see the Python [Topojson Documentation Site](https://mattijn.github.io/topojson) for more info.
+Finally, see the Python [Topojson Documentation Site](https://mattijn.github.io/topojson) for all info how to use this package.